 Here’s a step-by-step guide of what to do after a fender bender.

 1. Check to see if everyone’s OK.

 Never mind damage to your car.
 Above all else, see if you, any passengers, or pets in the car are injured.

-"After hitting another car, the first thing you'll want to do is make sure everyone in the car is physically safe and sound," Jennifer Kain Kilgore, an attorney and editor of personal injury website Enjuris.com, says.
-"Even a fender-bender can result in whiplash injuries, which can lead to headaches and muscle tenderness."
+"After hitting another car, the first thing you'll want to do is make sure everyone in the car is physically safe and sound," Jennifer Kain Kilgore, an attorney and former editor of personal injury website Enjuris.com, said.
+"Even a fender bender can result in whiplash injuries, which can lead to headaches and muscle tenderness."

 If anyone is hurt in the slightest, don’t hesitate to call 911.